KauanCosta2000/Ultimate-ssrf-Framework/README.md

 ---

-## Why?
+## About

-This project started as a collection of SSRF testing scripts I used during bug bounty hunting.
+Ultimate SSRF Framework started as a collection of SSRF testing scripts I used during bug bounty hunting.

+As the project grew, I kept adding the things I found myself doing repeatedly: endpoint discovery, blind SSRF validation, cloud metadata testing, reporting and infrastructure fingerprinting.

-Over time those scripts evolved into a larger framework capable of discovering endpoints, validating SSRF findings, testing cloud metadata services and generating reports from a single workflow.
+The result is a framework that can handle most of the SSRF workflow from a single command line interface.

-The goal is simple:

-* Discover SSRF attack surfaces faster
-* Scan single targets, multiple targets or target lists
-* Validate findings with less manual work
-* Automate common cloud and infrastructure checks
-* Generate useful reports and exports
+The main goal is to reduce repetitive work and make it easier to discover, validate and document SSRF findings.

 ---

-## Features
+## What it can do

 Current capabilities include: